Zvi Preigerzon: Palestine and World War I

 During those uneasy years Zvi graduated from a local Music Conservatory as a violin player, yet he never relinquished his love of the Hebrew language.
 In the evenings he was known to visit the Yeshiva of Chaim Tchernowitz (better known as The Young Rabbi or Rav Zair).
-It is at this Yeshiva that Zvi was mentored by the very Hayim Nahman Bialik who was responsible for the young author's visit to the Holy Land and by the Jewish historian Joseph Klausner.

-It was in this very institute, under the tutelage of such great teachers, where Zvi had fully committed to his life work of Hebrew literature.
+It is at this Yeshiva that Zvi was mentored by Hayim Nahman Bialik who was responsible for the young author's visit to the Holy Land and by the Jewish historian Joseph Klausner.
+It was in this very institute where Zvi had committed to his life work of Hebrew literature.

 Shortly after the 1917 October Revolution the newly forming Soviet Union would outlaw Hebrew and create the conditions for Hebrew literary endeavors becoming an illegal and dangerous activity.
 Zvi faced a major dilemma: a choice between getting a higher education he so much desired and immigrating to Palestine.
 His decision would shape the rest of his life as he chooses to pursue his education, acquire a profession and only than depart for Palestine; not knowing that very soon World War II and the Iron Curtain would make such departure impossible.